OnlyPaperT/FireFormer_dataset/README.md

 # 🔥 FireFormer: Multimodal Fire Intelligence Framework

 This repository supports the research paper titled:
-**A Multimodal Framework for Robust Fire
- Detection and Sensor Synopsis Using Evidential Fusion"**
+**A Multimodal Fire Detection Framework With Uncertainty-Aware Evidential Fusion and Compact Sensor Synopsis"**
-(Submitted to *IEEE Transactions on Industrial Informatics*).
+.

 ---